as1ndu/as1ndu/content/post/why-bockchain-is-not-yet-main-stream.md

 ### a) Building

-Most projects are building on platforms that have these problems regardless in hopes that they will integrate solutions to the issues in the future.
+Most projects are building on platforms that have these problems regardless, in hopes that they will integrate solutions to these issues in the future.

-The risk they face however is that the platform they built on my become obsolete after a heavy investment of time & resources on the wrong platform.
+The risk they face however, is that the platform they built on my become obsolete after a heavy investment of time & resources on the wrong platform.

 Think how the [micro payments industry died in bitcoin because of high fees](https://bitcoinmagazine.com/articles/bitcoin-now-useless-micropayments-solutions-are-coming1/)

-It's like building your phone app around a windows smart phone only to be made irrelevant because the next generation of your will not be using windows smart phones, but iOS and Android.
+It's like building your phone app around a windows smart phone only to be made irrelevant because the next generation of your app will not be using windows smart phones, but iOS and Android.

-### b) Solving
+### b) Solutions?

 A number of projects are working on the issues above.